sushidev-team/print-api/README.md

 ## Security Vulnerabilities

 If you discover a security vulnerability within this application, please send an e-mail to Manuel Pirker-Ihl via [manuel.pirker-ihl@ambersive.com](mailto:manuel.pirker-ihl@ambersive.com).
 All security vulnerabilities will be promptly addressed.

-## TODOS
-- Provide tests for the endpoints